dboyd42/over-the-wire/bandit/bandit13-14.rst

 Walkthrough
 ===========
 :ssh -i: IdentityFile - Specifies the file from which the user's RSA authentication identity is read
+:scp wildcard: Use the escape char to read in the asterisk.

 .. code-block :: Bash